-Judge dismisses demolition lawsuit
+Judge dismisses lawsuit seeking structure’s demolition

 Pontiac — The future of a controversial city-owned parking structure appears unclear after an Oakland circuit judge dismissed a lawsuit Tuesday in which Pontiac sought to condemn and demolish the facility.